 Rose essential oil is one of the most precious essences available, so it’s extremely expensive.
-Luckily with this homemade rose soap recipe we can substitute it for a rose fragrance oil.
+Luckily with this homemade rose soap, we can substitute it for a rose fragrance oil.

-It’s also possible to substitute the water in this recipe for a homemade rose water or even add a little homemade rose oil infusion.
+It’s also possible to substitute the water in this recipe for rose water or even add a little homemade rose oil infusion.

 - 312g (10oz) Vegetable Fat (Shortening)